WojciechMatuszewski/programming-notes/aws/serverless/gotchas.md

 **Since it's the EventSourceMapping that invokes your function, it's the EventSourceMapping that controls the retries**.
 This means that the default behavior of asynchronous invocation retry does not apply here.

+## Role is invalid or cannot be assumed

+You will see this error whenever you first delete the CDK bootstrapped stack and **then** try to delete the stack deployed using the CDK (associated with the bootstrap stack you have just deleted).

+Remember that the CDK bootstrapping process creates the roles for the CloudFormation to assume when deploying your stack.
+You can change this behavior, and I've written an article on how to do that: https://dev.to/aws-builders/deploying-aws-cdk-apps-using-short-lived-credentials-and-github-actions-59g6

+How to get around this problem?
+The solution is **to re-create the IAM role with the same name**.
+Remember about the trust relationship – it has to point to the CloudFormation service.